How to import CSV files into a SQL Server table with SSIS ? Step by step tutorial to load flat files into an MS database.

-1. Set up the connection to the CSV file, the target table and the data flow
+1. Set up the connection to the CSV file and the target table

 The purpose of this package is to import the 48 rows from the text file into the SQL Server customers table without errors.
 The creation code of the table is available here.
 Execute the code in an exercise or development database with SSMS.

 -- Create the customers table CREATE TABLE [dbo].[Customers]( [CustomerID] [int] NOT NULL, [FirstName] [nvarchar](20) NULL, [LastName] [nvarchar](20) NULL, [City] [nvarchar](20) NULL, [Country] [nvarchar](50) NULL, CONSTRAINT [CustomersPrimaryKeyCustomerID] PRIMARY KEY CLUSTERED ([CustomerID] ASC) ); GO